valeriobasile/valeriobasile.github.io/gfx.md

 A free semantically annotated **parallel** corpus (English, Dutch, German, and Italian).

-Derived from the GMB logo, the cirls is modified to symbolize the parallelism (parallel bands, that was easy).
+Derived from the GMB logo, the cirle is modified to symbolize the parallelism (parallel bands, that was easy).
 The color is the inverse of the GMB logo.